 Benefit Description You pay Covered medications and supplies (cont.)
-High Option Standard O Note: Over-the-counter drugs and devices approved by the FDA require a written prescription by an approved provider.
+Note: Drugs to treat sexual dysfunction are limited.
+Contact the Plan for dosage limits.
+You pay the applicable drug copay up to the dosage limits, and all charges after that.
+Women's contraceptive drugs and devices, including the morning after pill Nothing Prenatal vitamins Tobacco cessation drugs Note: The above over-the-counter drugs and devices approved by the FDA require a written prescription by an approved provider.
 Some restrictions apply.
-Nothing Nothing Not covered: Drugs and supplies for cosmetic purposes Drugs to enhance athletic performance Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies Nonprescription medications medicines Note: Over-the-counter and appropriate prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco cessation/E-cigarettes benefit.
-(See page 36.)
-All charges All charges Preventive care medications High Option Standard Option Medications to promote better health as recommended by ACA.
-The following drugs and supplements are covered without cost-share, even if over-the-counter, are prescribed by a health care professional and filled at a network pharmacy.
-Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 & 800 mcg Liquid iron supplements for children age 6 months - 1 year Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older Pre-natal vitamins for pregnant women Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Statin Medications for ages 40 years old or older: generic forms of atorvastatin, lovastatin and simvastatin Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.
-Nothing Nothing Not covered: • Drugs available without a prescription, or for which there is a non-prescription equivalent available, except as listed above • Drugs and supplies for cosmetic purposes (such as Rogaine) All charges All charges
+Preventive care medications Medications to promote better health as recommended by ACA.
+Nothing The following drugs and supplements are covered without costshare, even if over-the-counter, are prescribed by a health care professional and filled at a network pharmacy.
+Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 & 800 mcg • Liquid iron supplements for children age 6 months - 1 year Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older Pre-natal vitamins for pregnant women • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 • Statin Medications for ages 40 years old or older: generic forms of atorvastatin, lovastatin and simvastatin Note: To receive this benefit a prescription from a doctor must be presented to pharmacy.
+Not covered: All charges • Drugs available without a prescription, or for which there is a non-prescription equivalent available, except as listed above Drugs and supplies for cosmetic purposes (such as Rogaine) • Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them, except as listed above Drugs to enhance athletic performance Medical supplies such as dressings and antiseptics Note: Over-the-counter and appropriate prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco cessation/E-cigarettes benefit.
+(See page 79).